 It’s a new year and a new chance for each green business to make environmental progress.

-The GreenBiz Group released its annual State of Green Business Report for 2022, revealing major innovations happening in the business world across numerous fields.
+The GreenBiz Group released its annual State of Green Business Report for 2022, revealing major innovations happening in the sustainable business world across numerous fields.
 Given the rapid escalation of climate change across the world, momentum and hope are what we need—and exactly what visionary businesses are doing.

 Below are the five biggest trends to be on the lookout for as the year continues.